sso66/eagletonlabs-browserify-node-js/src/event_model/README.md

 > - You can add work by using event listeners or times or you can schedule work directly
 > - Learn also how to implement events in your own custom modules and objects

-- Understanding the Node.js Event Model
+- *Understanding the Node.js Event Model*
   - Comparing Event Callbacks and Threaded Models
   - Blocking I/O in Node.js
   - A Conversation Example

 - *Adding Work to the Event Queue*
 	> As you create Node.js application and design code, you need to keep in mind the event model described:
-	>	- **Node.js Application**
 	>	- **Event Queue**
 	>	- **Event Loop**
 	>	- **Thread Pool**

 	>```
 	> In the Node.js event model work is added as a function (TMC) with callback(EHC) to the event queue,
-	>then picked up on the event loop thread.
+	> then picked up on the event loop thread.
 The function (TMC) is then executed on the event loop
-	>thread in case of non-blocking or on a separate thread in case of blocking.
+	> thread in case of non-blocking or on a separate thread in case of blocking.
 	>```

 	> To leverage the scalability and performance of the event model make sure you break up the work into